brege/brege.org/content/contact.md

 ---

+### a note about phone calls

+the spam and unknown caller guard on my phone is aggressive as of 2025. please leave a voicemail or voice transcript and i will get back to you when i am able. ping me on signal [@brege.01](https://signal.me/#eu/0qONLHRq0LrobBU7QIEfqomo1LJ9425RBq5IzydUPCa3hLGuq61AzLhY4Xjvt0e8]) if high priority.

+### fangman socials

 i rarely open instagram or linkedin unless I am nudged to do so by email. response timescales are on the order of ~weeks or ~months.